Dasharo/docs/docs/variants/asus_kgpe_d16/dasharo/100-coreboot-base-port.md

 **Test description**

-This test verifies whether whether the DUT during booting procedure reaches stage ramstage.
+This test verifies whether the DUT during booting procedure reaches stage ramstage.
+The ramstage does the main device init.

 **Test configuration data**